Accounting Practice: Definition, Types, and Principles

 4. Estimating Available Cash From Bank Records

 In most startups, bank reconciliation is often neglected.
-On the other hand, updated bookkeeping software can give a better cash management balance and better cash flow estimates.
+On the other hand, updated bookkeeping software can give a better cash flow management balance and better cash flow estimates.

 5. Not Following Tested Accounting Practices